mattermost/docs/source/collaborate/collaborate-within-connected-microsoft-teams.rst

 Enable notifications
 ^^^^^^^^^^^^^^^^^^^^

 Once you've connected your Mattermost account to your Microsoft Teams account, Mattermost prompts you to enable notifications.
-When enabled, any messages you receive in a chat or group chat in Microsoft Teams will be appear in Mattermost as a notification, with a link to open the chat in Teams and continue the conversation.
+When enabled, any messages you receive in a chat or group chat in Microsoft Teams will be appear in Mattermost as a notification, with a link to open the chat in Microsoft Teams and continue the conversation.

 .. note::
-  - Your system administrator must :ref:`enable support for notifications <configure/plugins-configuration-settings:sync notifications>`.
+  Your system administrator must :ref:`enable support for notifications <configure/plugins-configuration-settings:sync notifications>`.

 .. image:: ../images/microsoft-teams-chat-notifications.png
    :alt: An example of a chat message notification.

-Link one or more channels (beta)
+Link one or more channels (Beta)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to receiving notifications for chats and group chats, you can also link a channel in Mattermost to a channel in Microsoft Teams.
 Messages sent from one platform will be sent to the other using the connected bot account.